ScaleChain/scalechain/docs/blockchain-compression.md

 - BlockHeader.MerkleRootHash ( We can calculate the hash by using list of transactions in the block. )

 ### Data that can be compressed by writing in columnar layout.
-- BlockHeader.version ( Currently 1 or 2.
-We can think about using bitmap. )
+- BlockHeader.version ( delta encoding; Does not change for a long time with lots of blocks. )
 - BlockHeader.timestamp (delta encoding; timestamp monotonously increases. )
 - BlockHeader.target (delta encoding; difficulty changes for every 2016 blocks. )
 - Transaction.locktime ( in most cases this value is 0. )